 When the House of Representatives was established in 1789, there were 65 seats, with a representation ratio of 1 to 60,000.
-The number of seats in the House steadily increased as the population grew and the United States expanded, until the Apportionment Act of 1911 which capped the "People's House" at 435 seats, where it remains today.
+The number of seats in the House steadily increased as the population grew and the United States expanded, until the Permanent Apportionment Act of 1929 which capped the "People's House" at 435 seats, where it remains today.
+In the past century, while the the size of the House has remained stagnant, the population has continued to grow and the representation ratio has ballooned to 1 representative for every 747,000 constituents.
+Not only does the U.S. have one of the most disproportionate representation ratio is the world, the average constituencies is likely to reach 1 million residents between 2040 and 2050.

 Increasing the size of the House would help to mitigate partisanship and gerrymandering, lessen the impact of money in politics, and improve the descriptive representation of women and people of color.
 Expanding the House to 593 seats, as per the cube root rule, implementing ranked choice voting and multi-member districts, women's representation would rise from 101 (the number as of January 2020) to 193.
 Due to the protections enjoyed by incumbents, most of whom are white men, the most effective way of increasing women and people of color's representation is through open-seats.
 By expanding the size of the House underrepresented populations will have a greater opportunity to elect a representative of their choosing.